HorrorloverNiyahh/Once-upon-a-time/story.md

 On a dark stormy night, a girl named Isabell was doing her homework until she heard a knock on her window.
-She opened the window and seen a clown standing infront of her house standing there with a balloon.